For showtimes, click here.

 After its release in 1954, A Star Is Born was edited against the wishes of director George Cukor and Judy Garland.

-Some reviews complained that the musical was too long, and studio executive Harry Warner feared that theater exhibitors would disapprove.
-As a result, he ordered that the film be cut, and approximately thirty minutes was removed.
-The scenes, which included three musical numbers and dramatic exchanges between Garland and James Mason, were believed to be completely destroyed.
+Some reviews complained that the musical was too long, and studio executive, Harry Warner, feared that theater exhibitors would disapprove.
+As a result, he ordered that the film be cut, and approximately thirty minutes of content was removed, including three musical numbers.

-Interestingly, Cukor had second thoughts about the movie’s length before its release.
+Interestingly, before the film was even released, Cukor had second thoughts about the runtime himself.

 He said, “I knew when I had finished it that it was too long.
 I suggested to the studio that I could sweat out 20 minutes here and there without it ever being missed.
 But the studio said, no, they'd release the full film.”

 Of course, he didn’t know the studio would change their mind.

 When the unauthorized cuts happened, director Cukor was out of the country.
 However, when he found out, he joined Sidney Luft and Judy Garland in protesting the changes.